Skip to content

 - Leaving worktrees after merge

 - Dispatching subagents to isolated worktrees without specifying which branch to base them on.
-Isolated worktrees default to the current branch at dispatch time, which may not have prior chunks' work.
+Isolated worktrees default to the current branch at dispatch time, which may not have prior tasks' work.

 </FORBIDDEN>